 (1) von Stubenrauch: "Experimentelle Untersuchungen über die Wirkung des Fluornatriums auf den Knochen, speziell den Kieferknochen", Verhandlungen der Deutschen Gesellschaft für Chirurgie, 3.
 Kongress, Berlin 1904, p.
 20

-In a paper read in 1907, Albert Deninger, a chemist of Mainz, recommended calcium fluoride pills to prevent not only tooth decay but also appendicitis (because in none of the persons taking his fluoride pills, he says, he could observe a case of appendicitis (1)).
+In a paper read in 1907, Albert Deninger, a chemist and freemason of Mainz, recommended calcium fluoride pills to prevent not only tooth decay but also appendicitis (because in none of the persons taking his fluoride pills, he says, he could observe a case of appendicitis (1)).